 Larmond's son, 18-year-old Mikey Maddox, was a basketball star and was hit and killed while riding his bike on Old Concord Road last August.
+Maddox played on the Team United travel basketball team at Harding High School.

 Police said the UNC Charlotte student who hit him, Dylan Leviner, was driving with a revoked license and going 73 mph where the speed limit is 45 mph.

-Thursday, prosecutors agreed to a plea deal and Leviner pleaded guilty to misdemeanor death by vehicle.
+In April, prosecutors agreed to a plea deal and Leviner pleaded guilty to misdemeanor death by vehicle.
 He will spend two years on probation, but no time in prison as part of the deal.

 "He would like the family to know that he is so, so sorry for their loss," defense attorney Anthony Monaghan said.